apecloud/kubeblocks/docs/user_docs/kubeblocks-for-elastic-search/manage-elastic-search.md

 - If your client is outside the K8s cluster but in the same VPC as the server, run `kbcli cluster expose qdant --enable=true --type=vpc` to get a VPC load balancer address for the database cluster.
 - If your client is outside the VPC, run `kbcli cluster expose qdant --enable=true --type=internet` to open a public network reachable address for the database cluster.

-## Monitor the elasticsearch cluster
+## Monitor the Elasticsearch cluster

 For the testing environment, you can run the command below to open the Grafana monitor web page.